 Rather than focus on their gum’s long-lasting flavor or any other claim you’d typically expect from a commercial, Extra Gum was able to stand out by creating a story full of emotions viewers can resonate with.
 It’s an ad customers will actually want to watch — rather than choose to skip.

-There’s a reason why over 70% of consumers become frustrated when brands don’t offer personalized communications.
-With so much content to pick from, personalization makes it easier to find what will actually speak to our wants and needs.
+There’s a reason why over 70% of consumers become frustrated when brands don’t offer personalised communications.
+With so much content to pick from, personalisation makes it easier to find what will actually speak to our wants and needs.

-If you’re scrolling through Netflix, for instance, a personalized selection of shows based on what you’ve watched in the past can help you quickly find something you’re likely to enjoy.
+If you’re scrolling through Netflix, for instance, a personalised selection of shows based on what you’ve watched in the past can help you quickly find something you’re likely to enjoy.

-An increasingly popular form of personalized content across industries is recap videos highlighting every viewer’s personal achievements.
-Orangetheory Fitness exceeded their expectations for their marketing campaign to reduce member attrition with this personalized year in review.
+An increasingly popular form of personalised content across industries is recap videos highlighting every viewer’s personal achievements.
+Orangetheory Fitness exceeded their expectations for their marketing campaign to reduce member attrition with this personalised year in review.

 By leveraging customer powerful data, Orangetheory Fitness was able to deliver a video giving every viewer insight into their personal fitness journey and all they had achieved with the brand.